afs/afs.github.io/substitute.md

 This proposal adds the restriction that any variables in a current row, the set of variables
 <a href="https://www.w3.org/TR/sparql11-query/#variableScope">in-scope</a>
-of the FILTER containing EXISTS, can not be assigned with the <tt>extend</tt>
+of the expression containing EXISTS, can not be assigned with the <tt>extend</tt>
 algebra function linked to the <tt>AS</tt> syntax.

 In addition, any use of <tt>VALUES</tt> in the EXISTS expression must not